 Please visit the ALERC website for more general information.

-The NBN Trust has embraced support for local records centres in a number of ways.
+The NBN Trust has embraced support for local environmental records centres in a number of ways.
 Initially, one of its founding partners, The Wildlife Trusts, ran a Local Records Centre Project to help centres standardise and enhance their methods of operation.
-This project included the setting up of a number of “pilot” local records centres along NBN-supported lines, in order to demonstrate how such centres could operate.
+This project included the setting up of a number of “pilot” local environmental records centres along NBN-supported lines, in order to demonstrate how such centres could operate.
 The results of the LRC Project are available as two publications from the NBN Trust: “Developing a local records centre” and “Running a local records centre”.
-These documents have provided a set of “standards” for the way different aspects of a local records centre operation need to work, and have contributed to the setting up of several new centres since the end of the LRC Project itself in 2001.
-The standards themselves are now represented in the LRC accreditation criteria (see above).
+These documents have provided a set of “standards” for the way different aspects of a local environmental records centre operation need to work, and have contributed to the setting up of several new centres since the end of the LRC Project itself in 2001.
+The standards themselves are now represented in the LERC accreditation criteria (see above).

 Through one of its founding partners, English Nature, now Natural England, The NBN Trust ran a three-year project, the NBN South-west Pilot, aimed specifically at engaging with a number of local records centres (and other bodies) to demonstrate the use of locally-derived as well as NBN data.
-This produced a final project report in September 2004 (see resources below to download).
+This produced a final project report in September 2004.
 The outcome of the Pilot was intended to underpin future development work for local records centres in England, and has since been used to promote funding initiatives from Natural England, aimed at NBN engagement as well as LRC development.
 In Wales, through NBN Trust encouragement, the Welsh Government and the Countryside Council for Wales have strongly supported the establishment of a complete network of local records centres, which work together through the Wales Environmental Information Forum.; while in Scotland, Scottish Natural Heritage has continued to encourage local support for centres, working in partnership with voluntary bodies.

-Most recently, the development of NBN Gateway web-services has enabled the benefits of mobilising LRC data through the Gateway to be seen at the local level.
-A pilot project to help develop this idea was run with Greenspace Information for Greater London (GiGL), the London local records centre, and a parallel project at Bristol allowed them to mobilise all their data through the Gateway to help assess the impact on local records centre business models.
+Most recently, the development of NBN Gateway web-services has enabled the benefits of mobilising LERC data through the Gateway to be seen at the local level.
+A pilot project to help develop this idea was run with Greenspace Information for Greater London (GiGL), the London local environmental records centre, and a parallel project at Bristol allowed them to mobilise all their data through the Gateway to help assess the impact on local environmental records centre business models.